EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### U03 A member of a public organisation who wants to see real time weather radar visualised on their mobile.

-4.4, and 4.5
-“As a traffic officer manager, I want to use my smart phone to regularly check the rainfall amounts across my country and bordering countries in Europe, so I can be prepared for different driving conditions, and potential impacts on the traffic network and people’s safety.
+Related to use cases in FEMDI 2.6 and E-SOH 4.4, and 4.5 “As a traffic officer manager, I want to use my smart phone to regularly check the rainfall amounts across my country and bordering countries in Europe, so I can be prepared for different driving conditions, and potential impacts on the traffic network and people’s safety.
 This will allow me to rapidly respond with appropriate resources and equipment to incidents.”

-[linked to E-SOH requirements 4.4, and 4.5]

-Priority:

-Clarifications

-Visualisation is out of scope of FMEID – another will provide the visualisation

-OPERA is EUMETNET’s radar programme; Also RODEO WP6.

-Potential additional use case to be considered

-Acceptance criteria

-Consequences and decisions

-=== U01 - sub-hourly resolution observations from stations operated by EUMETNET Members

-As a current, or new, data consumer of land surface observations,

-I want near real-time access to sub-hourly resolution observations from stations operated by EUMETNET Members that are normally only made available hourly (or less frequently),

-So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

-==== Priority: primary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U02 - sub-hourly not normally made available

-As a current, or new, data consumer of land surface observations,

-I want near real-time access to sub-hourly resolution observations from stations operated by EUMETNET Members that are not normally made available,

-So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

-==== Priority: primary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U03 - single unified view of supplementary observations following FAIR principles

-As a data consumer

-I want a single unified view of supplementary observations, that is easily accessible and findable, is easily integrated into my systems and can be re-used (i.e., following FAIR principles).

-So, I can access data easily, especially across national borders.

-==== Priority: primary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U04 - near real-time access to rain-gauge observations that aren’t normally published

-As a current, or new, data consumer of rain-gauge observations,

-I want near real-time access to rain-gauge observations, from gauges operated by EUMETNET Members, that aren’t normally published,

-So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

-==== Priority: secondary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U05 - rain-gauge observations from 3rd parties

-As a current, or new, data consumer of rain-gauge observations,

-I want near real-time access to rain-gauge observations, from gauges operationally operated by 3rd parties who current make their data available to one or more EUMETNET Member, that aren’t normally published,

-So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

-==== Priority: secondary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U06 - near real-time observations from personal weather stations

-As a new data consumer of Personal Weather Station (PWS) observations,

-I want access to near real-time observations from personal weather stations in a way that is consistent with other land surface observations made available via E-SOH,

-So, I can improve the services (including forecasting of fog and convective events) I provide to my users and minimise development requirement in consuming data from a new observing network.

-==== Priority: tertiary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions

-=== U07 - first iteration and subsequent corrections

-As a meteorologist in the weather forecasting services,

-I need access to the first iteration of the observations data, as well as late or subsequently corrected observations,

-so I can always base my forecasts on the most reliable observations.

-==== Priority: primary

-==== Clarifications

-==== Acceptance criteria

-==== Consequences and decisions
+*Requirements:*
+- most likely composite data

+*Priority:*

+*Clarifications:*
+- Visualisation is out of scope of FEMDI – another will provide the visualisation
+- OPERA is EUMETNET’s radar programme; Also RODEO WP6.
+- Potential additional use case to be considered

+*Acceptance criteria:*

+*Consequences and decisions:*

+### U04 - EUMETNET Members uses RODEO for data exchange

+“EUMETNET members want to replace the bilateral data exchange with RODEO.
+They want the 3D-volume data as fast as possible, high priority user.
+They are familiar with the data formats and the radar data processing.
+They will build their national forecasting services on this data.”

+*Requirements:*
+- 3D-volume radar data
+- automized fetching of data from an interface
+- 24 hour cache is suitable, doesn't require the large archive

+*Priority:*
+- primary

+*Clarifications:*

+*Acceptance criteria:*

+*Consequences and decisions:*

+### U05 EUMETNET members are visualising OPERA products in the forecasting services

+“EUMETNET members want to show the composite products on their forecasting services for official duty purposes.
+They want the composite data as fast as possible, high priority user.
+They are familiar with the data formats and the radar data processing. ”

+*Requirements:*
+- basically they do receive this also directly through OPERA.
+Do we need this user case?
+- composite data
+- automized fetching of data from an interface

+*Priority:*
+- primary

+*Clarifications:*

+*Acceptance criteria:*

+*Consequences and decisions:*

+### U06 - National Met Service is supplying their national radar products (composites, echo tops, vertical wind profiles) to third party users

+“As a EU members I have to fulfill the HVD Implementation Act, and RODEO provides a common interface which is also good for the third-party users to obtain radar data products from the same interface.
+This user requirement is following the federated distribution of data.”

+*Requirements:*
+- radar data products
+- Should we state requirements for the product format/model, spatial and temporal distribution
+- federated distribution, no archive, but should there be 24 hour cache or similar
+- what is the SLA we promise here as it is nationally dependent.

+*Priority:*

+*Clarifications:*

+*Acceptance criteria:*

+*Consequences and decisions:*

+### U07 - radar data observations from 3rd parties

+Related to E-SOH requirement 4.5.

+“I'm representative of e.g. hydrological services or a private company and I own radar data.
+I would like to include my radar data to the RODEO, e.g. MeteoPress”

+*Requirements:*

+*Priority:*

+*Clarifications:*

+*Acceptance criteria:*

+*Consequences and decisions:*

+## Dependencies

+This chapter is meant to capture any relationships or interdependencies between different requirements.
+This information can be important for understanding how the system works as a whole, and for ensuring that each requirement is considered in the context of the broader system.

+### Relationship between

+## Constraints and assumptions

+The purpose of this sub-section is to document any limitations or assumptions that could impact the development of the system in order to ensure that the final product meets the users' needs and expectations.
+These constraints could include factors such as budget or time constraints, technical limitations, or any other factors that could affect the functionality or usability of the system.
+By identifying and addressing these constraints and assumptions early in the development process, we can minimize the risk of delays, misunderstandings, or unsatisfactory outcomes.